CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 CyVerse Curated Data in the Data Commons contains files that have been assigned a permanent identifier (Digital Object Identifier or DOI ).
-These files are secure, stable, and unchangeable, thus they are ideal for easy data reuse and data citation.
+These files are secure, stable, and **unchangeable**, thus they are ideal for easy data reuse and data citation.
-CyVerse Curated Data can store very large datasets that are difficult across different computers and platforms.
-CyVerse Curated data is to transfer, upload, and download accessible to CyVerse's suite of large-scale computational analysis resources, allowing users to seamlessly analyze, manage, and publish new results.

 ## DOI Request Quickstart